Is d-flight optimized for the use of a specific browser?

 What's a QR Code?

-The QR Code is a two-dimensional barcode used to uniquely identify an SAPR and therefore fulfill the recognition obligations set by the ENAC regulation.
+The UAS Operator QR Code is a two-dimensional barcode used to uniquely identify a UAS Operator and therefore fulfill the recognition obligations provided for by the ENAC regulation.

 Which QR code should I apply to the drone according to the new ENAC UAS-IT Regulation?